ClusterM/wg-obfuscator/README.md

 ```sh
 make
 ```
-> **Note:** On Windows, the obfuscator is only available as a console application.
+> **Note:** On Windows, the obfuscator is only available as a command-line application.
 Run it from the MSYS2 terminal and manage startup manually.

 ### macOS
 On macOS, install the `argp-standalone` package via Homebrew: